CDCgov/prime-reportstream/prime-router/docs/how-to-onboard-a-receiver.md

 - HL7 - Each record is converted to HL7 before being sent to the receiver
 - CSV - The records are converted to CSV before being sent to the receiver

+The quality filters verify that test results have the minimum fields required by most public health jurisdictions.
+Those fields are made adjustable to be customized per jurisdictional specifications.
+The default filter includes these requirements:

+- The following fields all have an alpha-numeric value:
+     - Patient First Name
+     - Patient Last Name
+     - Patient DOB
+     - Test Result
+     - Specimen Type
+     - Specimen ID/Accession Number
+     - Device Identifier

+- At least one of the following fields has an alpha-numeric value:
+     - Patient Street Address
+     - Patient Zip Code
+     - Patient Phone
+     - Patient Email

+- At least one of the following date fields has a valid date:
+     - Test Ordered Date
+     - Specimen Collection Date
+     - Test Result Date

+- The following fields are 10 characters in length:
+     - Testing Lab CLIA
+     - Ordering Facility CLIA

+- Processing Code does not equal T nor D

 The mechanism for how each record is translated is laid out in the schema, which is discussed below

 ### Set up a new schema